 - Nicole shared that the TC last met on January 23, 2024.
 During this meeting we heard an update from Carrie on the on the consultant team that was hired to further investigate an OSW engagement process with BOEM in WA the OSW TC is very interested in engaging in this process and we're looking forward to the discussion later today.
 Brandii O'Reagan, WA Sea Grant, shared key findings related to OSW from a Sea Grant seminar that took place in December 2023.
 There were many lessons learned from the NE and elsewhere that the OSW can continue to build from and track.
-The TC also debriefed the December WCMAC meeting's State Energy Strategy presentation & Trident Winds update and identified potential follow-up items from the December WCMAC presentations regarding the WA State Energy Strategy which could be potential future agenda items, and we continued our review of the Objective 2 Action Plan. - Larry Thevik, OSW TC Co-Lead, shared Brandii reported that one of the themes from stakeholders present at the Sea Grant conference was frustration with the BOEM process and the lack of transparency.
-He shared that the TC is working towards specific language in the Objective 2 Action Plan.
-HB 5341 was discussed in the last TC meeting as it would've directed research on upwelling and other hydrodynamic effects, and unfortunately didn't pass.
-Larry also shared that they are working to ensure access to OSW TC meeting summaries and meeting materials are easily accessible via hot links.
+The TC also debriefed the December WCMAC meeting's State Energy Strategy presentation & Trident Winds update and identified potential follow-up items from the December WCMAC presentations regarding the WA State Energy Strategy which could be potential future agenda items, and we continued our review of the Objective 2 Action Plan. - Larry Thevik, OSW TC Co-Lead, shared the following updates: - One of the key themes Brandii reported from stakeholders present at the Sea Grant conference was frustration with the BOEM process and the disconnect between stakeholder input and BOEM actions. - During the last few meetings, the TC discussed the ongoing BOEM process in OR regarding two draft WEAs, noting that there have been over 1,100 public comments, and continuous calls from tribal governments, the PFMC, many NGOs, hundreds of stakeholders and stakeholder organizations, and government representatives to slow down this process until there is adequate research on the impacts.
+It has been discussed that the process is moving forward despite the omission of a cumulative impacts analysis, lack of reference to potential upwelling impacts as NMFS has recommended be done before action, and there is no reference to potential impacts on the California large marine ecosystem (the California Current).
+He shared that once the WEAs are adopted, the next step is public notice of lease sales. - HB 5341 was discussed in the last TC meeting.
+This bill would've directed UW and others to do research on potential OSW impacts on upwelling and other hydrodynamic effects, but unfortunately it didn't pass out of committee. - The TC is working to ensure access to OSW TC meeting summaries and meeting materials are easily accessible via hot links.